 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 16.59 minutes getting to work every day.
+On average, they spend only 18.76 minutes getting to work every day.

 North Chicago is an extremely ethnically-diverse city.
 The people who call North Chicago home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in North Chicago, accounting for 35.36% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of North Chicago residents report their race to be White, followed by Black or African-American.
-North Chicago also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.53% of the city’s residents.
-Important ancestries of people in North Chicago include Irish, Italian, Polish, and English.
+Important ancestries of people in North Chicago include German, Irish, Italian, English, and Polish.